JonathanReeve/course-computational-literary-analysis/_texts/moonstone.md

-drawing the picture of his own neglected merits, and so pathetic in lamenting over it when it was done, that I felt quite at my wits’ end how to console him, when it suddenly occurred to me that here was a case for the wholesome application of a bit of ROBINSON CRUSOE.
+drawing the picture of his own neglected merits, and so pathetic in lamenting over it when it was done, that I felt quite at my wits’ end how to console him, when it suddenly occurred to me that here was a case for the wholesome application of a bit of _Robinson Crusoe_.
 I hobbled out to my own room, and hobbled back with that immortal book.
 Nobody in the library!
-The map of Modern Italy stared at ME; and I stared at the map of Modern Italy.
+The map of Modern Italy stared at _Me_; and I stared at the map of Modern Italy.

 I tried the drawing-room.
 There was his handkerchief on the floor, to